The following article is an excerpt from "A Book of Bible Study"

 Some interpret this verse as saying that God is not willing that anyone ever born should perish, but that all of them should come to repentance.
 Such an interpretation would contradict many Scriptures that we have already examined, which teach that God chooses some, His elect, to come to faith in Christ, while others He hardens.
 Contradiction is confusing, but when we interpret this verse in the light of the context of 2 Peter, and in the light of the rest of the Bible as a whole, the meaning becomes clear, and the apparent contradiction is resolved.

 When Peter said that God “is patient toward you, not wishing for any to perish but for all to come to repentance” we must ask ourselves to whom Peter referred.
-Is he referring to each and every person who has ever lived, or does the “you” in this verse refer to a particular group of people?
+Is he referring to every person who has ever lived, or does the “you” in this verse refer to a particular group of people?
 The letter of 2 Peter is addressed to believers (2 Peter 1:1).
 Therefore the “you” in 2 Peter 3:9 refers collectively to all believers.

 Further, when we consider the context of 2 Peter 3:3-15, within which 2 Peter 3:9 is found, we see that Peter referred to the span of time between when Jesus ascended into Heaven, and His second coming (2 Peter 3:3-4, 10).
 So when he wrote in verse 9 that the Lord is patient toward “you”, and “not wishing for any to perish but for all to come to repentance”, Peter was teaching that God is patient with His elect, and not willing that anyone among them should perish, but that all of them will come to repentance (see also verse 15).
 This was the reason that he gave to believers as to why Christ’s second coming had not yet occurred.
 When all of God’s elect are in His time brought to faith, then Christ’s second coming will occur.